xrybrsx/stock-profit-app/README.md

 # Security

-- **API Key Guard**: Uses a simple API key guard on all /api/profit endpoints, which checks for a matching X-API-Key header.
-It provides basic protection against automated or bot requests but should not be considered a substitute for full authentication or authorization.
+- **API Key Guard**: Uses a simple API key guard on all `/api/profit` endpoints, which checks for a matching `X-API-Key` header.
+If `API_KEY` is not set on the server, requests are allowed only when `NODE_ENV !== 'production'`.
-- **CORS**: Only allows requests from trusted origins
+- **CORS**: In production, cross-origin is blocked unless `FRONTEND_URL` is set (then only that origin is allowed).
+In development, `http://localhost:5173` is allowed.
-- **Security Middleware**: Sets HTTP headers such as Content-Security-Policy (CSP), HSTS, X-Frame-Options, XSS protection, and CSRF mitigation.
+- **Security Middleware**: Sets HTTP headers including a conservative CSP compatible with Highcharts, HSTS, X-Frame-Options and Referrer-Policy.

 # Testing